ulilicht/Raumbar/index.md

 ### Download

-Download the latest version of Raumbar from the Releases page: https://github.com/ulilicht/Raumbar/releases
+Download the latest version of Raumbar from the [Releases page](https://github.com/ulilicht/Raumbar/releases)